 Then route 341 north which has excellent sweeping corners as you climb over Mt Hachimantai and neighboring mountains.

-I did not come across any particular good photo spot so you will have to take my word it is very nice.
 I stopped in the small town of Kosata for lunch.
 This was a place where a lot of gold was mined and there are the trappings of former wealth to be seen around the town, the impressive former mine office building was very European.

 Riding on next to Lake Towada via the Jukai line, an excellent riders road.
 The air had become a bit hazy so I skipped the lookouts having seen them on better days.